tcoulter/evmscript/README.md

 Note for TODO: We should show here how to use Javascript niceties, higher level examples, environment variables, injected variables, etc., and not just function definitions.

+## Recommendations

+### Use semicolons when using stack references via array splats

+TODO: Fill this out.

+### Make sure loops are stack neutral, especially when using stack references

+TODO: Fill this out.

+### Keep stack references within scope.
+Be careful of using stack references out of scope (see first point)

+TODO: Fill this out.

 ## Function Defintion

 The following lists the helper functions available for preprocessing.
 Each function contains a type, which is either an `Action` or `Expression`, and a definition that describes how it manipulates the stack.
 Here's how to read this: